 Stage 1 – Cooroy–Noosa Road and Beckmans Road intersection upgrade

-Council has started design of the first stage of the long-awaited Tewantin Bypass.
+Council is designing and constructing the first stage of the Tewantin Bypass.
 The bypass is the final link in the upgrade of Noosa’s major arterial road network, with planning identifying the Cooroy–Noosa Road and Beckmans Road intersection as the first location for an upgrade.

 A new roundabout at Tewantin will provide safety improvements and allow for free-flowing traffic during peak periods.
 The roundabout will also be designed to accommodate a future bypass option.

-Active transport features will provide for pedestrians and cyclists, with on-road bike lanes and an off-road shared pathway providing safe and environmentally friendly transport options.
+Active transport features will provide for pedestrians and cyclists, with on-road bike lanes and off-road pathways providing safe and environmentally friendly transport options.

 Council will keep the community informed as the project progresses and if any onsite investigations have traffic impacts.

-Noosa Council is delivering this project with the Department of Transport and Main Roads as part of the $400 million road stimulus package funded by the Queensland Government to supercharge the State’s economy through the COVID-19 recovery. $9.81 million has been allocated to upgrade the intersection, with $1 million to be spent on the design phase.
+Noosa Council is delivering this project with the Department of Transport and Main Roads as part of the $400 million road stimulus package funded by the Queensland Government to supercharge the State’s economy through the COVID-19 recovery. $9.81 million has been allocated to upgrade the intersection.

 Subscribe to updates on projects